 Most of us are familiar with the Doberman Pinscher.
 Their lean frame and muscular body make them great guard dogs, while their pointed ears give them their signature fierce look.
-However, Dobermans aren’t born with pointed ears, but have their ears cropped.
+However, Dobermans aren’t born with pointed ears, but rather have their ears cropped.

 There is controversy around the process of ear cropping.
 Some people believe that it’s a procedure that can keep your Doberman healthy from ear infections.
 Others feel that it’s a cruel and arbitrary cosmetic surgery.
 To learn more, read on.